-- · key research and development achievements; - · initiation and progress of clinical trials for our product candidates; - · expansion of our manufacturing and operational capabilities on a global basis; - achievement of regulatory milestones; - · new business initiatives including financings; and - $\bullet \quad \text{managing our growth while maintaining a high-performing organization and culture.} \\$
+- key research and development achievements; - initiation and progress of clinical trials for our product candidates; - progress of the build of our capabilities, infrastructure, processes and systems in preparation for a potential future commercial launch; - expansion of our manufacturing and other operational capabilities on a global basis; - · achievement of regulatory milestones; - new business initiatives including financings; and - · our progress in build-out of key functions and managing our growth while maintaining a high-performing organization and culture.

 Annual corporate goals are proposed by our senior leadership team prior to the beginning of each year, and approved by our Board of Directors.
 During the last quarter of each year, our Compensation Committee, with the input of the senior leadership team, evaluates our corporate performance as compared to the corporate goals, and taking into account other corporate achievements and developments, assigns a corporate performance rating which is then assessed and approved by the full Board of Directors.
-Our Compensation Committee also evaluates the individual performance of our executive officers each year, with the input of our Board of Directors, in the case of our Chief Executive Officer's individual performance, and with the input of our Chief Executive Officer, in the case of the evaluation of the other executive officers.
-After the end of each year, our Compensation Committee determines executive compensation levels, or in the case of our Chief Executive Officer, recommends compensation levels to our Board of Directors, based on the overall corporate performance against the established corporate goals, as well as each individual executive officer's contributions to achievement of the corporate goals and individual performance.
-In addition, our Compensation Committee may apply its discretion, as it deems appropriate, in determining or recommending executive compensation.
+Our Compensation Committee also evaluates the individual performance of our executive officers each year, with the input of our Board of Directors, in the case of our Chief Executive Officer, in the case of the evaluation of the other executive officers.
+After the end of each year or beginning of next year, our Compensation Committee typically determines executive compensation levels, or in the case of our Chief Executive Officer, recommends compensation levels to our Board of Directors, based on the overall corporate performance against the established corporate goals, as well as each individual executive officer's contributions to achievement of the corporate goals and individual performance.
+Alternatively, our Board of Directors may decide to approve all executive officer compensation, not just that of our Chief Executive Officer, as a full board rather than at the committee level.
+In addition, our Compensation Committee or Board of Directors may apply its discretion, as it deems appropriate, in determining or recommending executive compensation.

-In line with this process, our Compensation Committee assessed the performance of Jeffrey Jonas, our Chief Executive Officer, in 2016 based on the level of attainment of our corporate goals, and his leadership in execution of our strategic plans resulting in a substantial clinical-stage pipeline with strong drivers for future growth.
-In assessing the individual performance of our named executive officers, other than our Chief Executive Officer, the Compensation Committee, based on the input of our Chief Executive Officer, considered each such officer's individual contributions to completion of our goals, and the officer's individual achievements in helping to build the Company and execute on our strategy.
+In line with this process, our Compensation Committee assessed the performance of Jeffrey M. Jonas, M.D., our Chief Executive Officer, in 2017 based on the level of attainment of our corporate goals, and his leadership in execution of our strategic plans resulting in a substantial clinical-stage pipeline with strong drivers for future growth.
+In assessing the individual performance of our named executive officers, other than our Chief Executive Officer, the Compensation Committee, based on the input of our Chief Executive Officer, considered each such officer's individual contributions to completion of our goals, and the officer's individual achievements in helping to build our company and execute on our strategy.
 These achievements include the following: